Mayank-Sh07/Mayank-Sh07/README.md

 # Hey!
 I'm Mayank 👋

-I'm a Web Developer and Social Entrepreneur at Enactus, with a deep interest in technology and design.
-I'm from India. 💕
+I'm a Fullstack Web Developer with a deep interest in progressive technology and design.
+I'm from India. 🇮🇳

 **About me**

 - 💼 Full-Stack Engineer (L3) at [Codedamn](https://codedamn.com/)

-- 👨‍🎓 Pursuing my bachelors degree in Computer Science & Engineering at [VIT](https://chennai.vit.ac.in/)
+- 👨‍🎓 Bachelors degree in Computer Science & Engineering from [VIT](https://chennai.vit.ac.in/)

-- ❤️ I love coding in TypeScript and building innovative web applications
+- ❤️ I love developing innovative web applications and shipping coll features.

-- 🚀 Do check out my portfolio webpage [mayanksh.codes](https://mash07.vercel.app/)
+- 🚀 Do check out my portfolio webpage [mash07](https://mash07.vercel.app/)